How to Use the MySQL IFNULL() Function

 SELECT IFNULL ("Hello!", "NULL") AS Message;

-As you can see, IFNULL checks if Hello! is NULL.
-If Hello! is NULL, it returns NULL, otherwise returns Hello!.
-Since the string Hello! is not NULL, IFNULL returns Hello!;
+As you can see, IFNULL checks whether "Hello!" is NULL or not; if "Hello!" is NULL, it returns null; otherwise returns "Hello!".
+The string "Hello!" is not null, so IFNULL returns "Hello!".

 The following statement returns 1000 because the first expression is NULL.